Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Most methods of credit-building involve taking on credit — personal loans, credit cards, auto loans and so on — and those tend to include interest charges.
 If you want to build credit for free, there are a few secured cards with no monthly or annual fees, and some free rent reporting services.

 • Secured credit cards.
-There are a few free credit-building debit cards like the Step card and the Fizz card.
-Neither charge monthly fees, annual fees or interest charges.
+There are a few free credit-building debit cards like the Step card.
+It doesn’t charge monthly fees, annual fees or interest charges.
 If you go with a traditional secured card that is backed by a security deposit, you can choose one that has no annual fees and just be sure to pay your owed balance off each billing cycle to avoid APR.

 • Rent reporting.
 Some rent-reporting services charge monthly fees, but a few like Self and Experian Boost don’t charge anything to report your rent payments.